janpaepke/ScrollMagic/ROADMAP.md

 - Bounds caches (`elementBoundsCache`, `containerBoundsCache`) use `Object.assign` — could mutate fields in place.
 - Container event objects are created per dispatch — could reuse a single event object.

+## API Gaps

+### Core candidates

+- **`enable()` / `disable()`** — temporarily pause/resume tracking without destroying.
+Useful for tab switching, conditional behavior, off-screen content.
+- **`signal` option for `on()`** — `on(type, cb, { signal: AbortSignal })` for lifecycle-bound bulk listener cleanup via `AbortController`.
+Matches DOM `addEventListener` pattern.
+Lower priority since `subscribe()` already returns an unsubscribe function.
+- **Separate trigger element** — track one element's position but define the trigger range based on another element.
+Decouples "what to watch" from "when to activate."
+I don't think we want to implement this, since there might be a workaround using the pixelConverter function.
+If this turns out to be not true, we might consider a tuple as a valid value for element?

+### Plugin candidates

+- **toggleClass** — auto add/remove CSS class on enter/leave.
+The most common scroll use case — nearly every library has it.
+Usage-specific, so better as a bundled plugin than core API.
+- **CSS variable output** — expose `--progress`, `--visible` etc. as CSS custom properties on elements.
+Enables pure-CSS scroll effects with zero JS callbacks.
+- **Batch coordination** — when N elements enter the viewport in the same frame, fire one coordinated callback with stagger support.
+Essential for grid/list reveals.
+- **Velocity tracking** — per-instance or global scroll velocity (px/s).
+Useful for velocity-dependent behaviors.

 ## Plugin Ideas

 ### Auto-refresh (MutationObserver + PositionObserver)